-- 2.7 A Disclosure is an impartial and confidential document that details an individual's criminal record and where appropriate, details of those who are banned from working with children and adults.
-Fareham College requests Disclosures for all successful job applicants to ensure that they do not have a history that would make them unsuitable for the post for which they are applying. - 2.8 Staff DBS applications are administrated by the HR department.
-Please contact them if you require further information. - 2.9 If any information in relation to safeguarding is revealed, the HR department will contact the applicant to discuss the information further. - 2.10 Once full details have been ascertained from the employee, the HR Department will discuss any issue/s with the relevant recruiting manager and the Safeguarding Officer and a recommendation will be made as to whether the offer of employment is to continue.
-The Principal authorises the final recommendation. - 2.11 In consideration of the conviction, attention will be given in the following areas: - a.
+- 2.1.7.
+A disclosure is an impartial and confidential document that details an individual's criminal record and where appropriate, details of those who are banned from working with children and adults.
+Fareham College requests disclosures for all successful job applicants to ensure that they do not have a history that would make them unsuitable for the post for which they are applying. - 2.1.8.
+Staff DBS applications are administrated online by the People and Culture department. - 2.1.9.
+If any information in relation to safeguarding is revealed, the People and Culture department will contact the applicant to discuss the information further. - 2.1.10.
+Once full details have been ascertained from the employee, the People and Culture Department will discuss any issue/s with the relevant recruiting manager and the Lead Safeguarding Officer and a recommendation will be made as to whether the offer of employment is to continue.
+A panel, including the Lead Safeguarding Officer, and Principal/CEO will authorise the final recommendation. - 2.1.11.
+In consideration of the conviction, attention will be given in the following areas: - a.
 Whether the conviction or other information is relevant to the job role. - b.
 The seriousness of the offence or other matter revealed. - c.
 The length of time since the offence or other matter occurred. - d.
 Whether the employee has a pattern of offending behaviour or other relevant matters. - e.
 Whether the employee's circumstances have changed since the offending behaviour or other relevant matters. - f.
-The circumstances surrounding the offence and the explanation/s offered by the employee. - 2.12 Once a decision has been made, the HR Department will write to the candidate and inform them as to the outcome and a copy of the letter will be kept on the applicant's file. - 3.6 If any information is revealed which is of serious concern and may impact the continuation of employment, the matter will be referred to an Investigation meeting in accordance with the College's Investigation Procedure. - 3.7 If there is evidence that the candidate withheld information at any stage, this will be taken into serious consideration.
+The circumstances surrounding the offence and the explanation/s offered by the employee. - 2.1.12.
+Once a decision has been made, the People and Culture Department will write to the candidate and inform them as to the outcome and a copy of the letter will be kept on the applicant's file. - 2.1.13.
+If any information is revealed which is of serious concern and may impact the continuation of employment, the matter will be referred to an investigation meeting in accordance with the College's Investigation Policy and Procedure. - 2.1.14.
+If there is evidence that the candidate withheld information at any stage, this will be taken into serious consideration.

+2.2.
 Disclosure during employment